A monumental speculative fiction story of love, loyalty, politics and conscience set in parallel Londons

 observer

-Courttia Newland is the author of seven books including his much lauded debut, The Scholar.
+Courttia Newland is the author of nine books including his much lauded debut, The Scholar.
 His latest novel, The Gospel According to Cane, was published in 2013.
-He co-edited The Penguin Book of New Black Writing in Britain, and his short stories have featured in various anthologies and broadcast on BBC Radio 4.
+He co-edited The Penguin Book of New Black Writing in Britain, and his short stories have featured in various anthologies and been broadcast on BBC Radio 4.
 He was shortlisted for the 2007 CWA Dagger in the Library Award and the 2010 Alfred Fagon Award.
-In 2016 he was also awarded the Tayner Barbers Award for science fiction writing and the Roland Rees Busary for playwriting.
+In 2016 he was also awarded the Tayner Barbers Award for science fiction writing and the Roland Rees Bursary for playwriting.
 As a screenwriter, he has written episodes of Steve McQueen’s 2020 BBC series Small Axe.

 @courttianewland